 Day Two: Starting at the extreme right of the British line, we tour across the battlefield to Delville Wood, ground that was hard fought over by the South African Brigade.
-We then travel along the Longueval Ridge to Caterpillar Valley Cemetery, past High Wood and on to the smallest wood on the Somme; Mametz Wood, contested by the 38th Welsh Division, visiting the stunning Welsh Dragon Memorial which faces the wood.
+We will then travel along the Longueval Ridge to Caterpillar Valley Cemetery, past High Wood and on to the smallest wood on the Somme; Mametz Wood, contested by the 38th Welsh Division, visiting the stunning Welsh Dragon Memorial which sits up high facing the wood.
 We then move on to Devonshire Trench, a place that is forever England.
-Lunch is taken at a local tea room (lunch included in price).
+Lunch is taken at a local tea room (lunch is included in the price).

-The afternoon takes us to the northern sector of the battlefield where we can stand in the Sunken Lane where the 1st Lancashire Fusiliers waited to advance on the morning of the 1st July 1916.
+The afternoon takes us to the northern sector of the battlefield where we can stand in the Sunken Lane where the 1st Lancashire Fusiliers waited to advance on the morning of the 1st July 1916, captured by Geoffrey Malins who filmed them waiting to go over the top .
 A stroll around Newfoundland Park with its preserved trenches brings the futility of the battle to one’s senses.
-After stopping at Ulster Tower we shall pay our respects to the missing of the Somme at Thiepval Memorial and spend some time at their visitor centre.
+After stopping at the Ulster Tower we shall pay our respects to the missing of the Somme at Thiepval Memorial to the Missing and spend some time at their visitor centre.
 Finally we view the largest British mine crater on the Western Front; Lochnagar.
 As well as the above sites there will be a number of impromptu stops along the way where the guide will bring the battle so vividly to life.

 Day Three: After leaving the hotel for our journey back to the channel port we will stop at Vimy Ridge.
-Here we visit the Canadian Memorial and discuss the battle that took place here in which the Canadian Divisions fought together as a single army.
+Here we visit the stunning and imposing Canadian Memorial and discuss the battle that took place here in which the Canadian Divisions fought together as a single army.
 Some say that this is the day that Canada became a nation.
-While at Vimy we will look at the trenches and, if time permits, enter the Grange Tunnels used by Canadian regiments (notably the Princess Patricia’s Light Infantry) to enter the front line before continuing our journey home.
+While at Vimy we will look at the trenches and, if time permits, enter the Grange Tunnels used by Canadian regiments (notably the Princess Patricia’s Light Infantry) to enter the front line before continuing our journey to Calais and onwards to home.

 The 38th Welsh Division Memorial